NM135: Layout

 The NM135's primary modification from a standard M113 is the replacement of the commander's cupola with a one-man rotating and powered turret originally made by Hägglund and Söner for the Swedish Pansarbandvagn 302 (Pbv 302) APC.
 The 20mm Hispano-Suiza cannon on the Pbv 302 was replaced with a 20mm Rheinmetall cannon.
 A vertical bank of three smoke grenade launchers are fitted to each side of the turret.
 Conversion and fitting of the turret was undertaken in Norway.

 The NM135 featured a 3-man crew – driver, gunner and commander.
-The driver was located in the front left in the same position as a standard M113 and featured the usual arrangement of four vision blocks but with the central optical block replaced with an passive IR block.
+The driver was located in the front left in the same position as a standard M113 and featured the usual arrangement of four vision blocks but with the central optical block replaced with a passive IR block.
 The driver's hatch was hinged and opened to the right (on a standard M113 the hatch opens to the rear) so as not to impede the commander's cupola.
 Behind the driver's hatch was located the commander's non-rotatable cupola, which featured vision blocks but no armament.
 The commander's hatch was hinged and opened to the rear.
 To the right of the commander's cupola was located the Hägglund turret manned by the vehicle's gunner.

 Due to size constraints imposed by fitting of the turret, the available space in the troop compartment of a standard M113 was reduced in the NM135, and a maximum of eight troops could be carried.